-Exempt income for nonresident
+Exempt income for nonresident aliens.

-aliens.
 The following income received by nonresident aliens is exempt from U.S. tax.

-1. Interest on bank deposits or withdrawable accounts with savings and loan associations or credit unions that are chartered and supervised under federal or state law, or amounts held by an insurance company under an agreement to pay interest on them, if the income is not effectively connected with a U.S. trade or business.
-Certain portfolio interest on obligations issued after July 18, 1984, is also exempt income.

-2. Your personal service income if:

-a.
-You were in the United States 90 days or less during the tax year, b.
-You received \$3,000 or less for your services, and c.
+- 1. Interest on bank deposits or withdrawable accounts with savings and loan associations or credit unions that are chartered and supervised under federal or state law, or amounts held by an insurance company under an agreement to pay interest on them, if the income is not effectively connected with a U.S. trade or business.
+Certain portfolio interest on obligations issued after July 18, 1984, is also exempt income. - 2.
+Your personal service income if: - a.
+You were in the United States 90 days or less during the tax year, - b.
+You received \$3,000 or less for your services, and - c.
 You performed the services as an employee of or under contract with a nonresident alien individual, foreign partnership, or foreign corporation not engaged in a U.S. trade or business; or for a foreign office of a U.S. partnership, corporation, citizen, or resident.

-3. Capital gains not effectively connected with a U.S. trade or business if you were in the United States fewer than 183 days during the tax year.
-Exception: Gain or loss on the disposition of a U.S. real property interest is not exempt.

-4. U.S. bond income.
-Your income from series E, EE, H, or HH U.S. savings bonds that you bought while a resident of the Ryukyu Islands (including Okinawa) or the Trust Territory of the Pacific Islands (Caroline and Marshall Islands).

-5. Annuities you received from qualified annuity plans or trusts if both of the following conditions apply:

-a.
-The work that entitles you to the annuity was performed either (1) in the United States for a foreign employer and you met the conditions under 2 earlier, or (2) outside the United States, and b.
-When the first amount was paid as an annuity, at least 90% of the employees covered by the plan (or by the plan or plans that included the trust) were U.S. citizens or residents.

-6. The following dividends from a mutual fund if they are not effectively connected with your U.S. trade or business.
+- 3. Capital gains not effectively connected with a U.S. trade or business if you were in the United States fewer than 183 days during the tax year.
+Exception: Gain or loss on the disposition of a U.S. real property interest is not exempt. - 4.
+U.S. bond income.
+Your income from series E, EE, H, or HH U.S. savings bonds that you bought while a resident of the Ryukyu Islands (including Okinawa) or the Trust Territory of the Pacific Islands (Caroline and Marshall Islands). - 5.
+Annuities you received from qualified annuity plans or trusts if both of the following conditions apply: - a.
+The work that entitles you to the annuity was performed either (1) in the United States for a foreign employer and you met the conditions under 2 earlier, or (2) outside the United States, and - b.
+When the first amount was paid as an annuity, at least 90% of the employees covered by the plan (or by the plan or plans that included the trust) were U.S. citizens or residents. - 6.
+U.S. source dividends paid by certain foreign corporations if they are not effectively connected with your U.S. trade or business.

-a.
-Interest-related dividends.

-b.
-Short-term capital gain dividends if you are present in the United States for less than 183 days during the tax year.

-7. U.S. source dividends paid by certain foreign corporations if they are not effectively connected with your U.S. trade or business.
 See Second exception under Dividends in chapter 2 of Pub.
 519 for the definition of foreign corporation and how to figure the amount of excludable dividends.